Welcome Truth-seeker

 Cons

-Can you handle their need for new adventure if it means leaving you behind?
+Can you handle their need for new adventures if it means leaving you behind?
 You like playing safe, but they also like chasing new opportunities, whether you want to join them or not.

 Pros